rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 who gave himself as a ransom for all, which is the testimony given at the proper time. ^0206

-For this I was appointed a preacher and an apostle ( I am telling the truth, I am not lying ), a teacher of the Gentiles in faith and truth. ^0207
+For this I was appointed a preacher and an apostle (I am telling the truth, I am not lying), a teacher of the Gentiles in faith and truth. ^0207

 I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; ^0208

 likewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, ^0209

-but with what is proper for women who profess godliness — with good works. ^0210
+but with what is proper for women who profess godliness--with good works. ^0210

 Let a woman learn quietly with all submissiveness. ^0211